mmcesim/mmcesim/README.md

 make
 sudo make install
 ```
+> [!NOTE]
-> **Note** The option `--recurse-submodules` is required because some dependencies of mmCEsim are managed by Git submodules.
+> The option `--recurse-submodules` is required because some dependencies of mmCEsim are managed by Git submodules.

 You need to have Boost Library (v1.70 or higher) to compile.
 If you want to build the GUI app as well, you need to install Qt6.